 Keeping your teeth healthy remains important, especially as you grow older.
 Older adults are more prone to dental caries and other oral health problems, as well as to chronic diseases.
 While taking care of your oral health might not prevent a specific disease, a healthy mouth is a significant factor in your overall health.

 You can take care of your teeth by continuing to brush twice a day and floss every day.
 Avoid consuming too many sugary and starchy foods, and drink water after each meal or snack to rinse your teeth.
-See Dr. Jessica Emery for regular checkups, and contact Sugar Fix Dental Loft if you have any concerns about your teeth or gums.
+See Dr. Brittany Dickinson for regular checkups, and contact Sugar Fix Dental Loft if you have any concerns about your teeth or gums.

 Make an appointment below or feel free to give us a call if you’d like to talk teeth!